 Welcome

-BOOK NOW FOR CHARMIAN CLIFT’S KALYMNOS: A Workshop for Readers and Writers.
+CHARMIAN CLIFT’S KALYMNOS: A Workshop for Readers and Writers is underway!!

-Bookings are open for this ten-day workshop, operated by Limelight Arts Travel and led by Clift’s biographer, Nadia Wheatley.
-You can find the itinerary and booking information at: https://www.limelight-arts-travel.com.au/charmian-clifts-kalymnos-june-2026
+Held on the island 03-12 June 2026, this ten-day workshop is operated by Limelight Arts Travel and led by Clift’s biographer, Nadia Wheatley.
+You can find the itinerary at: https://www.limelight-arts-travel.com.au/charmian-clifts-kalymnos-june-2026

-Join a small group of like-minded ‘Clifties’ on the island where Charmian Clift and her family made their first home in Greece, and where Clift found her unique literary voice, expressed in her timeless travel memoir Mermaid Singing.
+A small group of ‘Clifties’ is exploring the island where Charmian Clift and her family made their first home in Greece, and where Clift found her unique literary voice, expressed in her timeless travel memoir Mermaid Singing.
 Kalymnos also provided the author with the setting for her novel Honour’s Mimic!

-As you discover the island and its unique culture of matriarchs and sponge-divers, you will also discover your own writing voice through on-site journaling and in twice-daily workshop sessions that will enable you to produce short passages of creative writing that express what you have seen and experienced on the island.
+As we discover the island and its unique culture of matriarchs and sponge-divers, participants are also discovering their own writing voice through on-site journaling and in twice-daily workshop sessions and individual mentoring sessions with Nadia..

 THE KALYMNOS WORKSHOP JOURNAL